JetBrains-Research/reflekt/README.md

 }
 ```

-_Please note that the `librariesToIntrospect` argument should contain only the dependencies
+_Please note that the `librariesToIntrospect` argument
-that you use in the `dependencies` section.
-These dependencies have to be
+should contain only the dependencies  that you use in the `dependencies` section.
----implemented in Kotlin language._
+These dependencies may be implemented in Java or Kotlin language,
+but the analysis will be made only on Kotlin files._

 To avoid some bugs, please add the following compilation settings for Java and Kotlin in the `build.gradle.kts` file: